mVax-app/mVax/doc/App Maintenance.md

 ## App Installation Instructions

 See the [README](../README.md) and [release notes](../RELEASE_NOTES.md) for full installation instructions and requirements.
-The most pertinent information is repeated below.
+The most pertinent information (in regards to installation instructions for a non-developer) is repeated below.

 #### Target device requirements